 Personal Capital vs Mint 2026: Which Personal Finance App Actually Wins?

 I've been there.
-I've used both tools, linked up my accounts, poked around every dashboard, and yes, I've also rage-quit one of them mid-setup (it was Mint, and it was during a particularly cursed bank syncing session I'd rather not relive).
+I've used both tools, linked up my accounts, poked around every dashboard, and yes, I've also rage-quit one of them mid-setup.
 This Personal Capital vs Mint 2026 comparison is for anyone who's tired of vague takes and wants to know what these apps actually feel like to use day-to-day.

-Here's the deal though — there's a major plot twist in this comparison.
+Here's the thing though — there's a major plot twist.
 Mint was shut down by Intuit in early 2024 and officially retired.
-So if you're searching for "Personal Capital vs Mint 2026," you deserve the real picture: what Mint's legacy looks like, where its users landed, and whether Personal Capital (now rebranded as Empower Personal Dashboard) is the right next step for you.
+So if you're searching for "Personal Capital vs Mint 2026," you deserve to know the truth: what Mint's legacy looks like, where its users landed, and whether Personal Capital (now rebranded as Empower Personal Dashboard) is your next move.

 Let's dig in.